devnickocodes/healthifyzone/README.md

 - **Homepage**

-    - The landing page contains previews for each article of the blog.
+    - The landing page contains previews for each article of the blog and pagination buttons for "NEXT" and "PREV".

 ![Homepage](https://github.com/devnickocodes/healthifyzone/blob/main/documentation/landing_page.png)

 - **Article Preview (logged out user)**

-    - Each preview consits of a link to the author's profile page, a "View Article" button and pagination buttons for "NEXT" and "PREV".
+    - Each preview consits of a link to the author's profile page, a "View Article" button.

 ![Homepage](https://github.com/devnickocodes/healthifyzone/blob/main/documentation/article_preview.png)